-At the start of this project standardised and validated methods for traceable measurement of TLM were not available and measurement conditions had not yet been defined.
+Standardised and validated methods for traceable measurement of TLM are currently not available and measurement conditions have not yet been defined.
 Methods for testing equipment for flicker and the stroboscopic effect have been developed (IEC TR 63158:2018 and IEC TR 61547-1:2020), but these do not consider SI traceability or the measurement uncertainty for these quantities.
-So far, the efforts of national metrology institutes (NMIs) to provide SI traceability to TLM measurement devices and sources had been very limited and did not cover the TLA metrics for short-term flicker severity (PstLM) and stroboscopic visibility measure (SVM) used in the EU Ecodesign regulation.
+So far, the efforts of national metrology institutes (NMIs) to provide SI traceability to TLM measurement devices and sources have been very limited and do not cover the TLA metrics for short-term flicker severity (PstLM) and stroboscopic visibility measure (SVM) used in the EU Ecodesign regulation.

-This project will deliver validated methods and measurement conditions for traceable measurement of temporal light modulation for flicker and the stroboscopic effect, and has supported the development of standardisation on TLM measurement.
-It has contributed to the development of TLM measurement capability at NMI level.
+This project will deliver validated methods and measurement conditions for traceable measurement of temporal light modulation for flicker and the stroboscopic effect, and it will support the development of standardisation on TLM measurement.
+It will contribute to the development of TLM measurement capability at NMI level.
 The developed TLM calibration methods will be validated by an interlaboratory comparison.
 The project outcomes will be summarised in a publicly available good practice guide (GPG), which will support CIE in the development of standardisation of TLM measurement via CIE TC 2-89 'Measurement of Temporal Light Modulation of Light Sources and Lighting Systems'.
 The overall goal is to provide stakeholders with reliable measurement results and well-underpinned measurement uncertainties for their TLM measurements, which is a prerequisite for the implementation and enforcement of regulations on modulated light sources.

 Currently only single dimensional TLM measurement devices are available to measure TLM locally.
 However, for the phantom array effect, the spatial luminance pattern is important and imaging techniques are nowadays widely used to characterise lighting situations regarding its time-averaged luminance distribution.
-This project has investigated high-speed imaging as a new approach to measure the TLM distribution of structured luminaires and in extended scenes.
-This work is expected to contribute to the next generation of TLM measurement instruments.
+This project will investigate high-speed imaging as a new approach to measure the TLM distribution of structured luminaires and in extended scenes.
+This work is expected to contribute to a next generation of TLM measurement instruments.